 Blood has always been considered free of microorganisms.
 But recent DNA sequencing methods have shown that 1 mL of blood contains about 1,000 bacterial cells.
 These bacteria are usually dormant.
 The profiling and characteristics of the blood microbiome by methods such as next-generation sequencing and long-read sequencing can facilitate the research on many diseases including bacterial infections and even cancer.Request a Quote

 Based on our next-generation sequencing (NGS), PacBio SMRT sequencing, and Nanopore sequencing platforms, we have tested and analyzed various blood microbiome samples.
 We can help you identify the microorganisms presented in the blood vessel, their relative abundance, and evolutionary relationships.
-We also study the correlation between blood microbes and human health, the function of blood microorganisms from gene level can also be studied, all of which are of great importance for scientific research, clinical use, and the development of supplements and therapies.
+We also study the correlation between blood microbes and human health, the function of blood microorganisms from gene level can also be studied, all of which are of great importance for scientific research, the development of supplements and therapies.

 Note: Our services are for research use only, not for disease diagnosis and treatment.

 We have successfully analyzed reproductive blood microbiome samples from human and other animals.